igorgatis/sezzle-calc/README.md

 - Business logic is isolated from HTTP layer, enabling alternative transports (e.g., gRPC).
 - Configuration via environment variables.
 Could be improved with Viper for more complex scenarios.
+- Uses Makefile for build tasks to avoid imposing mise on all developers.

 ### TypeScript Frontend
 - Uses **Next.js** for serving static assets and proxying API calls.